-I am currently a Renfrew Fellow at the McDonald Institute for Archaeological Research, University of Cambridge, working on a project on imperial frontiers in which I compare the Punic-Roman Western Mediterranean, medieval Ethiopia, and early modern Chile.
-I am a Fellow of Churchill College, and was a Research Associate at St John’s College beforehand.
+I was previously a Renfrew Fellow at the McDonald Institute for Archaeological Research, University of Cambridge, working on a project on imperial frontiers in which I compared the Punic-Roman Western Mediterranean, medieval Ethiopia, and early modern Chile.
+I was also a Fellow of Churchill College, and a Research Associate at St John’s College beforehand.

 In April-June 2019, I delved deeper into colonial Chile as a José Amor y Vázquez Fellow at the John Carter Brown Library (Brown University, US), where I also co-curated the exhibition ‘Gateway to a New World’ on the occasion of the 500th anniversary of the Magellan-El Cano circumnavigation, the first voyage around the world.